Dollar holds firm as traders trim US rate cut bets

 China started a second day of war games around Taiwan.
 China's yuan held steady in the offshore market around 7.2584.

-The New Zealand dollar has been underpinned by a hawkish shift in outlook from the Reserve Bank of New Zealand but remains 0.55% weaker on the week at $0.6120.
+The New Zealand dollar has been underpinned by a hawkish shift in outlook from the Reserve Bank of New Zealand but remains 0.55% down on the week at $0.61095.

-The U.S. dollar index, which measures the dollar against a basket of six major currencies, was last up nearly 0.6% on the week to 105.1, on course for its largest one-week rise since mid-April.
+The U.S. dollar index, which measures the dollar against a basket of six major currencies, was last up nearly 0.6% on the week to just shy of 105, on course for its largest one-week rise since mid-April.

-Later in the day, investors will be on the look-out for U.S. durable goods orders and speeches from ECB and Federal Reserve policymakers - notably Fed Governor Christopher Waller on longer-term rates.
+Later on, investors will be on the look-out for U.S. durable goods orders and speeches from ECB and Federal Reserve policymakers - notably Fed Governor Christopher Waller on longer-term rates.